tve/blog/content/2018/lp-wifi-esp32-2.md

 ### Secure access point

+Does security run into the same power increase as it does with the esp8266?
-The next question is what happens when switching to a secure access point and the following scope trace answers it:
+The following scope trace answers this question:

 ![ESP32 deep sleep scope capture](/img/low-power-wifi/esp32-deep-sleep-secure-mode-3-all-annot.png)
 _Scope capture of the esp32 waking from deep sleep and making a TCP connection to a server on a secure (WPA2) Wifi network._

-Ouch, we still have to pay a price when we choose security!
+Yes, we still have to pay a price when we choose security!
-(Note the 200ms/div vs. 50ms/div in the open-AP scope capture!)
+(Note the 200ms/div here vs. 50ms/div in the open-AP scope capture further up.)
 The primary difference with respect to the open access point trace is the approx 700ms period of elevated power consumption between the end of the probes and the association (I verified this with a packet dump).